DreamWorks Records: Early years and soundtrack album releases

 In addition to using their songs on soundtrack albums, DreamWorks further promoted their musicians by using their songs within DreamWorks films.
 Two notable examples include the Oscar winning picture American Beauty, which featured the Eels' song "Cancer for the Cure" and Elliot Smith's song "Because", and DreamWorks' most successful release Shrek, which featured the Eels' song "My Beloved Monster" and the Self song "Stay Home".
 Eels' music also appeared in the DreamWorks films Road Trip and Shrek 2, while Smith's music additionally appeared in Almost Famous.
 Other DreamWorks films with songs from artists signed to their label included Evolution (which used songs from Buckcherry, Powerman 5000 and Self).
 Small Soldiers used Edwin Starr's 1970 song "War", while the soundtrack album released by DreamWorks Records featured a cover of "War" by Henry Rollins.
 He did this cover as part of a collaboration with Bone Thugs-n-Harmony and other musicians, rather than as part of Rollins Band.
-In Small Solidiers, there is also a scene in the protagonist's bedroom which shows a poster for Powerman 5000's Mega!!
+In Small Soldiers, there is also a scene in the protagonist's bedroom which shows a poster for Powerman 5000's Mega!!
 Kung Fu Radio.

 After releasing The Peacemaker score in 1997, the label would occasionally release other background scores for DreamWorks films, including Randy Newman's score for Meet the Parents, Thomas Newman's score for American Beauty, Harry Gregson-Williams' score for Sinbad: Legend of the Seven Seas and John Williams' scores for Amistad, Catch Me If You Can, Minority Report and Saving Private Ryan.
 American Beauty was the only film to receive both a soundtrack score album and a soundtrack compilation album with songs from various artists.
 Certain DreamWorks scores were released by outside labels, starting with Mouse Hunt, which had its score released by Varèse Sarabande on December 2, 1997.